-Total aggregate escapement of steelhead and Chinook Salmon in SY2021 were estimated using a new statistical model EASE (Estimating Adult Salmonid Escapement) developed by Thomas Delomas (GitHub - delomast/escapeLGD: Escapement Estimation at Lower Granite Dam; R Development Core Team 2021).
-The general process of EASE involves obtaining the total number of ascensions (nighttime and daytime ascensions combined), estimating the composition of ascensions (relative to stock groups; Figure 3), defining strata sets, then applying the stock-specific (upper or lower) fallback-reascension rates to the composition of ascensions to obtain the adjusted escapement estimates (hereafter referred to as total adjusted escapement).
-Uncertainty surrounding GSI is quantified between steps by bootstrapping.
+Total aggregate escapement of steelhead and Chinook Salmon in SY2022 were estimated using the statistical model EASE (Estimating Adult Salmonid Escapement) developed by Thomas Delomas (GitHub - delomast/escapeLGD: Escapement Estimation at Lower Granite Dam; R Development Core Team 2021).
+The EASE model was first implemented in SY2021 (Baum et al. 2022b).
+The general process of EASE involves obtaining the total number of fish ladder ascensions (nighttime and daytime ascensions combined) by adult salmonids, estimating the composition of ascensions (relative to genetic stock groups; Figure 3), defining strata sets, then applying the stock-specific (upper or lower) fallback-reascension rates to the composition of ascensions to obtain the adjusted escapement estimates (hereafter referred to as total adjusted escapement).
+Uncertainty surrounding GSI is quantified among time-steps by bootstrapping.
 A more detailed description of EASE methods can be found in Appendix B-1.

-To obtain total number of ascensions, EASE began with the USACE daily window counts, or counts of salmonids over 30 cm in length identified to species as they swim past the viewing window during counting hours.
-Before SY2021, the window counts, which occur in the fish ladder downstream of the trap, were assumed to be the daily aggregate escapement to LGR for each species, However, for EASE, the window counts were treated as a measure of the number of daytime ascensions (Appendix B-1, Daytime Ascensions, Nighttime Passage, and Total Number of Ascensions section).
+To estimate total number of ascensions, EASE began with the USACE daily window counts, or counts of salmonids over 30 cm in length identified to species as they swim past the viewing window during counting hours (0400-2000).
+Prior to SY2021, the window counts, which occur in the fish ladder downstream of the trap, were assumed to be the daily aggregate escapement to LGR for each species.
+However, for EASE, the window counts were treated as a measure of the number of daytime ascensions (Appendix B-1, Daytime Ascensions, Nighttime Passage, and Total Number of Ascensions section).
 Window count data were downloaded from the Fish Passage Center (FPC) website: Adult Daily Dam Counts - Data Query (fpc.org).
-The total number of daytime ascensions was estimated by expanding the window counts for the sampling rate (historically $\frac{5}{6}$, or 50 minutes out of every hour).
-The counts were only performed during the daytime, therefore the frequency of nighttime ascensions (nighttime passage) also needed to be estimated (Appendix B-1, Daytime Ascensions, Nighttime Passage, and Total Number of Ascensions section).
-The proportion of ascensions occurring at night was estimated using PIT tag detections in the ladder and was used to estimate the total number of ascensions (Columbia River Data Access in Real Time [DART]; DART PIT Tag Adult Lower Granite Ladder Window Count Hour Summary and Detection Details | Columbia Basin Research [washington.edu]) After incorporating sampling rate and nighttime passage, the resulting estimate represents the total number of ascensions.
+The total number of daytime ascensions was estimated by expanding the window counts for the sampling rate (historically $\frac{5}{6}$ , or 50 minutes out of every hour).
+The counts were only performed during the daytime (0400-2000); therefore, the frequency of nighttime ascensions (nighttime passage) also needed to be estimated (Appendix B-1, Daytime Ascensions, Nighttime Passage, and Total Number of Ascensions section).
+The proportion of ascensions occurring at night was estimated using PIT tag detections in the ladder and was used to estimate the total number of ascensions (Columbia River Data Access in Real Time [DART]; DART PIT Tag Adult Lower Granite Ladder Window Count Hour Summary and Detection Details | Columbia Basin Research [washington.edu]).
+After incorporating sampling rate and nighttime passage, the resulting estimate represents the total number of ascensions.